dlitsman/articles/articles/wake-lock/README.md

 # Using Screen Wake Lock API in React.

-Modern Browser API to prevent device screen lock
+**TLDR;** [LIVE demo 🚀](https://dlitsman.github.io/react-use-wake-lock/) To integrate [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API) to any of React with automatic reaquirning of a lock you can use [react-use-wake-lock](https://github.com/dlitsman/react-use-wake-lock).

+---

+Historically browsers didn't support any APIs to control sleep settings.
 Devices usually turn off displays after some time to improve power usage, improve security, and prolong life of hardware in general.
 However, this behaviour is not always providing best UX for users.
 In some cases browsers are smart enough to prevent sleep, by using heuristics like playing video.
+Some libraries utilize this to hack solution for this problem (e.g. [NoSleep.js](https://github.com/richtr/NoSleep.js)).
+However, this comes to extra penalty hit on performance and battery

-However, in some cases it is a perfectly valid case to prevent device from locking (e.g., navigation like system, photo gallery, etc.)
+Modern browsers now support official API to control this flow.
+This allows more guarantees to control sleep functionality, as in some cases it is a perfectly valid case to prevent device from locking (e.g., navigation like system, photo gallery, etc.) significantly improving overall UX.

 Even though this API is not fully part of the standard, and in the [Working Draft](https://www.w3.org/TR/screen-wake-lock/) state it has good browser coverage.
 Especially since version 16.4 it is supported in Safari.
-So currently it is supported in most of major browsers except Firefox.
+So currently it is [supported by most of major browsers](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API#browser_compatibility).

 ![image](./imgs/browser-support.png)